theobald-software/theobald-software.github.io/content/_en/yunio/index.md

 YunIO is a Windows service that comes with an embedded Web UI. <br>
 The YunIO service is installed on a local or cloud-hosted Windows server environment.
-Access the Web UI via a browser of your choice.
+You can access the Web UI via a browser of your choice. <br>

-**An Azure Relay registration can be used as a secure gateway to connect the local SAP system to the respective cloud application.**
+An Azure Relay registration can be used as a secure gateway to connect the local SAP system to the respective cloud application.
 <!--- ??? trifft das hier zu?--->
 ![XU-Components](/img/content/xu/xu_components.png){:class="img-responsive" width="800px" }